Get Funding

 • $5,000 maximum total incentive for farms served by municipal utilities that don’t offer conservation incentives

-MFEP incentives are based on projected annual energy savings from energy efficiency measures – as documented in an energy audit as follows:
+MFEP incentives are based on projected annual energy savings from installed measures – as follows:

 • $0.20 incentive per kWh electricity, $0.10 incentive per kWh for lighting